 - Request reference letters from 3 people and provide them your draft Statement of Grant Purpose.

-- Send friendly reminders your referees to return or submit their letters.
+- Send friendly reminders to your referees to return or submit their letters.

 - Complete final versions of your Personal Statement and Statement of Grant Purpose.